-Monitor your dog’s stool after adding pumpkin seeds to make sure that they are being properly digested.
+Monitor your dog’s stool after adding roasted pumpkin seeds to make sure that they are being properly digested.

 Your dog can enjoy pumpkin in a variety of ways.
 Many pumpkin treats, canned foods for dogs containing pumpkin, and pumpkin supplements can easily be fed to your dog.

 For their safety, ensure that you provide your dog only supplements and treats designed with dogs in mind.
 Simple canned pumpkins can also be fed to your dog, but be careful not to feed pumpkin pie filling or any canned pumpkin with added sweeteners or spices.

 Cans should be good for 3 or 4 days in the refrigerator, portion out, and freeze in individual servings for a longer-lasting alternative (ice cube trays work perfectly).
 Store these properly to avoid freezer burn, which can affect taste and nutrient density.